-Much litigation is commenced by prospective defendants in anticipation of litigation being commenced by the patent holder.
+Much litigation is initiated by prospective defendants in anticipation of litigation being commenced by the patent holder.
 It may be initiated by potential declared standard-essential patent defendants, or generic pharmaceutical companies, or any other potential defendant to patent litigation.

 Traditionally, the approach taken by potential defendants has been to lie low and not take the initiative in commencing proceedings.
-After all, proceedings may not be brought by the patent holder.
+After all, the patent holder may be hesitant to initiate litigation.
 That is particularly so if there are many potential defendants.
-Historically, the general view was that the potential benefits of initiating litigation were outweighed by the disadvantages of provoking it.
+Historically, the general view was that the potential benefits to a defendant of initiating litigation were outweighed by the disadvantages.